 Do Your Market Research

-Before you break into a particularly niche vegetable farming market, it’s critical to understand who your competition will be and if the market can withstand both of you.
-In a larger community, you may simply be able to show up at a Farmers’ Market to sell your wares (although you’ll likely have to pay a table fee).
-Smaller communities often rely on relationships and it’s important that you understand, from a business perspective, the existing demand as well as who is supplying it.
-Ask around town to find out—growers are usually pretty friendly and willing to share information.
+Before you break into a vegetable farming market, it’s critical to understand who your competition will be and figure out what gaps you can fill.
+In a larger community, you may simply be able to show up at a Farmers’ Market week-to-week without having to make a season long commitment, although you’ll likely have to pay a table fee).
+In smaller communities you might be able to rely on word of mouth recommendations.
+Ask around town to find existing growers - they are usually pretty friendly and willing to share information.
+They might even be willing to share their space at market, or sell your vegetables for you until you can get your Farmers Market stand up and running.

 Consult the Experts